 - Perform operations permitted by TTB.

-If you are a microdistillery, meaning you produce less than 25,000 gallons of liquor each year, you may also sell limited quantities of your products at your facility.
+If you are a microdistillery, meaning you produce no more than 200,000 proof gallons of liquor each year, you may also sell limited quantities of your products at your facility.

 Montana distilleries may not obtain a special permit.

 If you produce no more than 200,000 proof gallons per year, you may: